morepath/reg/doc/usage.rst

       raise NotImplementedError

 Here we've created a generic function that takes no arguments (and thus does no dynamic dispatch).
-But it's still generic, so we can plug in its actual implementation elsewhere, into the registry:
+But you can still plug its actual implementation into the registry from elsewhere:

 .. testcode::